rm53961/Project-1/README.md

-This helps managers identify tutors with poor ratings, assess performance issues, provide training or support, and maintain service quality.
+his helps managers identify tutors with poor ratings, assess performance issues, provide training or support, and maintain service quality.
+Poor service means less students coming back and its important to catch on to be able to implement change.

 *This query finds the most popular subject based on the number of tutoring sessions*